-As described in the 1989 Sullivan County soil survey, Sullivan County lies mainly within the Appalachian Plateaus province, which is divided into several sections.
+As described in the 1989 Sullivan County Soil Survey, Sullivan County lies mainly within the Appalachian Plateaus province, which is divided into several sections.
 The northern onethird of the county consists of the Catskill section.
 The largest part of the county is the Southern New York section just south of the Catskill Mountains.
 This part is a deeply dissected plateau that slopes gently to the southwest.
 The southeast edge of this plateau is bounded by a fairly steep, prominent escarpment.
 The highest elevations in the county are in the Catskill section and include mountain elevations of 3,051 feet, 2,985 feet and 3,118 feet.
 Relief in this area is commonly steep.
 South of the Catskill Mountains in the Southern New York section, elevations range from about 2,000 feet in the north part to about 1,200 feet in the south part.
-The lowest elevation in this section and less steep in the central and south areas except for valley sides of the Delaware River and the lower Neversink River.
+The lowest elevation in this section is approximately 480 feet.
+Relief is generally steeper in the west part of this section and less steep in the central and south areas except for valley sides of the Delaware River and the lower Neversink River.
 A small part of southeastern Sullivan County lies in the Ridge and Valley province.
 In the Ridge and Valley section, elevations range from about 1,780 feet at the north to about 1,200 feet at the south end.
 The lowest point in this section is approximately 380 feet.